python-websockets/websockets/docs/howto/index.rst

    extensions

+.. _deployment-howto:

-Once your application is ready, learn how to deploy it with a convenient, optimized, and secure setup.
+Once your application is ready, learn how to deploy it on various platforms.

 .. toctree::
    :maxdepth: 2

-   deployment
    heroku
    kubernetes
    supervisor